Searching for the Wrong Peace by detaining Riek Machar

 This is the point we are all missing, ignoring scientific facts with political superstition.
 We think Dr. Riek Machar is the problem because the opinions we listened too are all from his political enemies.

-It is time to pay attention to the voice of the public; the public want Dr. Riek Machar back to the peace agreement.
+It is time to pay attention to the voice of the public; the public wants Dr. Riek Machar back to the peace agreement.

 Plain and simple, they don’t have forces in the ground.
 So instantly they shall be rejected and we are all back to square one.

 These people don’t have civilians’ supports in South Sudan.
-The whole nation is equally splits between both Salva Kiir and Riek Machar.
-The country is not splits between Thomas and Pagan, or Changson and Lam….or anyone else.
-Riek and Kiir to me they are both side of Ying and Yang.
+The whole nation is equally split between both Salva Kiir and Riek Machar.
+The country is not split between Thomas and Pagan, or Changson and Lam….or anyone else.
+Riek and Kiir to me they are both sides of Ying and Yang.

 If we have to take them all out, we must ensure maximum clarity on how and where to place the loyalty of the South Sudanese.
 The issue is loyalty.
 Who are South Sudanese loyal to?
 Either on Pagan, Lam, Changson, Thomas, this is impossible.
 None of this individual has constituents.

-So trying to accommodate such an individual interest by yelling to their demand is not inclusivity.
-Inclusivity is identifying the major figures by including the minority interest.
+So trying to accommodate such an individual interest by yelling to their demand is not inclusively.
+Exclusivity is identifying the major figures by including the minority interest.

-What everyone should learned here is that, South Sudanese leaders have personal grudges and this grudge is taken to political level.
+What everyone should learn here is that South Sudanese leaders have personal grudges and this grudge is taken to the political level.
 So you cannot solve it unless they personally decided to go over it.
-So when IGAD, UN and other concern body over the peace talks selectively request their opinions in private, they turned against each other putting their individuals hate first while overlooking facts on how to solve South Sudan crisis.
+So when IGAD, UN and other concern bodies over the peace talks selectively request their opinions in private, they turned against each other putting their individuals hate first while overlooking facts on how to solve South Sudan crisis.

-Let the period of the transitional government be one year, two year or three year, decides, and then let them all those who want to go for elections try their lack.
+Let the period of the transitional government be one year, two-year or three-year, decide, and then let them all those who want to go for elections try their lack.
 This is the only soft landing strategy I have.